-The output is an image resulting from the cube manipulated according to the value of the parameter op. over an aperture as specified by the parameter sinfoni.sinfo\utl\cube2spectrum.aperture having alias 'op', 'ap'.
+The output is an 1D (spectrum) image resulting by collapsing the cube flux data using the operation defined by the parameter sinfoni.sinfo\utl\cube2spectrum.op performed on each cubes' plane over an aperture as specified by the parameter sinfoni.sinfo\utl\cube2spectrum.aperture.
+These parameters have respectively alias values of 'op', 'ap'.